51ngul4r1ty/atoll-core/docs/CODE_STANDARDS.md

    (for example, AppIconProps is an alias for StandardInvertibleComponentProps so that AppIcon has its own props type)
    _NOTE: This is done so that consumers of AppIcon aren't aware of StandardInvertibleComponentProps so that they can
      evolve separately._
+6. Preserve acronym case in interface names (to follow Web API standards, for example, HTMLInputElement).

 Reducers
 --------